Enjoy Spring Break 2015

 With so much accident consumption many popular Spring break destinations experience a big spike in the number of DUIs and DUI related car crashes during the Spring break months from early March to mid or late April with shifts in demographics including more drivers in their late teens and early twenties involved in accidents.
 This rise in accidents is attributed to too much drinking of alcohol or taking of drugs.

 Besides driving accidents, other types of accidents during Spring break include alcohol poisoning, drug overdoses, diving and drowning incidents.
 Many hotel managers allow overcrowding of rooms which can lead to overcrowded pools and beaches that result in drowning and diving accidents, especially when fueled by too much drinking.

 Muggings, physical assaults and rape crimes also spike in popular Spring break destinations every year, and the majority of those crimes involve heavy drinking.
 Criminals target Spring break partiers, knowing that intoxication makes potential victims more vulnerable and easier targets.

 If you’re a student planning on celebrating Spring break in Florida, it’s essential to your safety that you’re fully aware of the risks.
-Wolf & Pravato urges that you review Spring break crime statistics before you choose a destination, and to take protective measures no matter where you visit.
-If you fall victim to someone else’s negligence or deliberate action and suffer an injury, get medical attention right away, then call Toll-Free (844) 334-1783 to speak with an experienced personal injury lawyer.
+Law Offices of Wolf & Pravato urges that you review Spring break crime statistics before you choose a destination, and to take protective measures no matter where you visit.
+If you fall victim to someone else’s negligence or deliberate action and suffer an injury, get medical attention right away, then call Toll-Free (844) 334-1783 to speak with an experienced personal injury lawyer Florida.